Date: Dec 11, 2020

-On June 24th, DOT provided notice that it is extending this relief until October 31, 2020.
+On December 7th, DOT provided notice that it is extending this relief until March 31, 2021 for offerors and carriers who offer or transport hand sanitizers manufactured and packaged prior to October 31, 2020.

 On April 2, 2020, the U.S. Department of Transportation (DOT) Pipeline and Hazardous Materials Safety Administration (PHMSA) issued a Notice of Enforcement Discretion (Notice) that provides temporary relief from certain aspects of the DOT Hazardous Materials Regulations (HMR) that normally apply to the transportation of ethyl alcohol or isopropyl alcohol-based hand sanitizers.